-We Perform Paul Klee art authentication.
-Paul Klee appraisal.
-Paul Klee certificates of authenticity (COA).
-Paul Klee analysis, research, scientific tests, full art authentications.
+We perform Paul Klee art authentication, appraisal, certificates of authenticity (COA), analysis, research, scientific tests, full art authentications.
 We will help you sell your Paul Klee or we will sell it for you.

 Paul Klee was born in Switzerland and became one of the best loved modern painters of the 20th century.
 By the time of his death at age 60, he left behind a collection of nearly 9,000 masterworks, many of which sell for millions of dollars.
 Some art critics try to group him with the Expressionists, the Surrealists or the Cubists, and even child-like Primitive art, but Klee is apart of none of these movements and all of them.
 He worked in a number of different mediums, often combining oil paints, watercolors and ink in the same painting for an effect that was truly his own.

 Klee came from a family of musicians and loved music and art equally, but as a teenager was more drawn to the visual arts.
 This love of music would later be reflected in his art, as well as his love of poetry and dreams.

 His first studies were under Franz von Stuck at the Academy of Fine Arts in Munich, where he settled and married pianist Lily Stumpf.
 As a young artist, he was inspired by early Christian art, and was influenced by Goya and James Ensor.
 Most of his earliest work was ink drawings which were satirical, grotesque and surreal.
 Klee eventually became friends with other artists like Kandinsky, Jawlensky, Franz Marc and others and eventually became associated with the Blue Rider group.

 (Not real title)